rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 write "there are a number of reasons that I muse".
 I probably shouldn't.
 It's not a very clear statement.  one is a number.  fifty two billion, ninety eight thousand, six hundred and three is also a number.
 So is negative five.
 Or pi.
+At times, I even add an adjective, as in "a surprising number of democratic candidates add me to their email lists".
+That's equally bad.
+Zero might be surprising, given my political views.
-I should probably use "some" or "a few" or "many", depending on the situation.
+Ten billion would also be surprising, because there aren't that many democratic canddiates.
+I should probably use "some" or "a few" or "many" or "about a dozen",, depending on the situation.
 What unit of speech is it?
 My first inclination was to consider it an adjectival phrase, but ....

 1. musing with a lousy connection.  :short:meta: